emartinpi/polymer-twitter-realtimeline/README.md

-# \<polymerday-twitter-timeline\>
+# \<polymer-twitter-realtimeline\>

-Twitter timeline for polymerday event.
+Twitter real timeline.
 It will track a 'active' hashtag from firebase

 ## Install the Polymer-CLI